neesha2022/School_District_Analysis_Assignment/README.md

 analysis and reporting on Thomas High School math and reading scores.
 She first did a district level analysis that included the tampered data.
 Next she replaced math and reading scores of only Thomas High School with NaNs to see how it impacted the overall analysis.

 ### Results:
-* How is the district summary affected?
+Q: How is the district summary affected?
+A: Below is the list of four changes to the school district analysis after reading and math scores have been replaced.

-  Before replacing the reading and math scores with NaNs, the overall passing percentage for 15 schools was 65.17%
+  * Before replacing the reading and math scores with NaNs, the overall passing percentage for 15 schools was 65.17%.
+This reduced to         62.11% after replacing NaNs

   ![My image](https://github.com/neesha2022/School_District_Analysis_Assignment/blob/main/Resources/Without%20NaNs.png)

-  This reduced to 62.11% after replacing NaNs

   ![My image](https://github.com/neesha2022/School_District_Analysis_Assignment/blob/main/Resources/Without%20NaNs.png)